What is Cardiac Resynchronization Therapy (CRT)?

 What is Cardiac Resynchronization Therapy (CRT) plus ICD Therapy?

 Some individuals with a damaged heart muscle are also at high risk for dangerously fast and life threatening heart rhythms, Ventricular Tachycardia (VT) and Ventricular Fibrillation (VF).
-Patients with heart failure who are also at high risk for VT and VF may require a CRT system that includes implantable cardioverter defibrillator (ICD) therapy.
-The CRT plus ICD system is designed to help the two lower heart chambers, the right and left ventricles, beat at the same time in a normal sequence treating ventricular dysynchrony.
+Patients with heart failure who are also at high risk for VT and VF may require a CRT device that includes implantable cardioverter defibrillator (ICD) therapy.
+The CRT device plus ICD system is designed to help the two lower heart chambers, the right and left ventricles, beat at the same time in a normal sequence treating ventricular dysynchrony.
 Additionally, should an individual experience an episode of VT or VF, the system will detect the life-threatening arrhythmia and automatically correct the heart's rhythm.

 Am I a Candidate for Cardiac Resynchronization Therapy?